substance/chronicle/README.md

 =========

 A git inspired versioning API based on Operational Transformations (OT).
-The actual content to be versioned or a persistence mechanism (repository) is not addressed in this module.
+The actual content to be versioned or a persistence mechanism is not addressed in this module.
-Instead one would have to create an Adapter which is implementing an Operational Transform interface.
+Instead one would have to create an adapter which is implementing an OT interface.

-> Note: The module is only some days old - so, hey... it's still a baby.
+> Current state:

-Current state:
+> Chronicle is working, but should be considered experimental, though.
+There are some examples in our test suite (https://github.com/substance/tests/tree/master/tests/chronicle).

-- Graph implementation that allows to work with versions as we know it from GIT: branching, merging, rebasing etc.
+> We are refactoring our `data.js` library (https://github.com/michael/data) to use operational transformations.
-- Theoretical foundation for mapping VCS concepts to the OT theory.
+> This way we achieve to provide a means to add versioning to anything that can
-- Adapter for using Text operation ot (see (https://github.com/Operational-Transformation) ).
+> be modelled with `data.js`

 Theory
 --------